bellomia/matlab-multiple-dispatch/README.md

    8

-%% NO!
+%  NO!
 We are shadowing the specialized methods for integers here!
-%% > Let's use instead multimethod.addfalback:
+%  --> Let's use instead multimethod.addfallback:
 >> import multimethod.addfallback
 >> exactplus = addfallback(exactplus,@plus,["any","any"]);
 >> multimethod.showtable(exactplus)